christianhaitian/BezelProject-for-Linux/README.md

 -------
 INSTALLATION

-NOTE: do not install the script as user 'root'.
-Only install the script as a normal user...otherwise it may cause future errors.
-MAKE SURE **DIALOG** IS INSTALLED OR THE SCRIPT WON'T WORK.

 Before downloading, make sure bezels are enabled in retroarch by going to **Settings>On-Screen Display>Display Overlay** and setting it to "ON".

 Do the following:

+* Click on the green code button above and download the zip.
-* Place the BezelProject folder in /roms/tools.
-The .sh file can be installed in the BezelProject folder or in the tools folder.
+* Open the zip and place the BezelProject folder in /roms/tools.
+The .sh file can be installed in the BezelProject folder or in the /roms/tools folder.
    * For ArkOS on the RG351V or RG351MP, if SD2 is being used for roms, installation must be in /roms2/tools/.
-The .sh file can be installed in the BezelProject folder or in the tools folder.
+The .sh file can be installed in the BezelProject folder or in the /roms2/tools folder.
 * Run BezelProject.sh from ArkOS through Options > Tools system menu.

 -------